tomcam/vuepress.github.io/default1.md

 ![Screen shot of first default theme home page with h2](/assets/img/default1-h2.png)

-## Taking a look at special Vuepress default theme features
+## Taking a look at special VuePress default theme features

 Although this is nominally a bare theme, you can already see it has a few advantages over a normal, blank HTML page.
 It has an attractive set of defaults for font, margins, and so on, and these will be uniform over all reasonably